a fantastic art project for summer vacation hikers.

-Step 1. find a thick, tall & somewhat dry stick. find some really cool leaves, (fresh, like pick them off a branch). remove some of the bark (on the stick) with a knife. apply masking tape in whatever pattern you’d like. i use tinfoil as a drop cloth because its recyclable & NOTHING can go through it. i taped it to the table, so it wouldn’t slip when i moved the stick.
+Step 1. find a thick, tall & somewhat dry stick. find some really cool leaves, (fresh, like pick them off a branch). remove some of the bark (on the stick you find) with a knife. apply masking tape, to make strips, in whatever pattern you’d like. i use tinfoil as a drop cloth because its recyclable & NOTHING can go through it. (although, i’ve now learned tin foil can kill you…use a plastic drop cloth instead)

-2. the watercolor magic can be found at most art/craft stores. i really believe it is just fabric dye because it will stain ANYTHING. (it took more than 10 hand washings to get it off my hands yesterday) Watercolor Magic is rich saturated deep color & looks great on paper. i used it to stain the wood. first use one color to paint some of the stick as seen above (i used turquoise) wash brush & use your other color choice. i picked these colors because they are opposite-ish of the yellow, red & green leaves i collected. the leaves need to be fresh, not dry. i removed the end stems on most of the leaves because they wouldn’t stay stuck…
+2. the watercolor magic can be found at most art/craft stores. i really believe it is just fabric dye because it will stain ANYTHING. (it took more than 10 hand washings to get it off my hands yesterday and they claim it to be “washable”) Watercolor Magic is rich saturated deep color & looks great on paper. i used it to stain the wood. first use one color to paint some of the stick as seen above (i used turquoise) wash brush & use your other color choice to begin a pattern. i picked these colors because they are opposite-ish of the yellow, red & green leaves i collected. the leaves need to be fresh, not dry. i removed the end stems on most of the leaves because they wouldn’t stay stuck…

 step 3. apply the next color & remove tape & clean up mess.

 step 4. we call this stinky glue (below photo) in my art classes, but gosh, i LOVE the smell of Mod Podge because it means i’m creating! pour the Mod Podge into a small plastic cup (if you’ve got one) have a paper towel on hand because the ‘watercolor magic’ bleeds. you’ll want to wipe off the brush if you pick up some of the paint color.